San Antonio Injury & Wrongful Death Lawyers

 To win your claim among a surplus of potential defendants, you need an experienced San Antonio 18-wheeler attorney on your side that also has the ability to investigate the scene of an accident to discover who is liable.
 Naturally, local or state law enforcement agencies investigate all 18-wheeler accidents.
 In some instances, so does the US Department of Transportation (DOT), especially if a repeat offender of their statutes and laws governing interstate transportation is involved.

-Michael Grossman has been fighting for 18 wheeler accident victims` rights for over 20 years.
-Call Mike to discuss your case.
-1-855-392-0000
+Our firm has been fighting for 18 wheeler accident victims` rights for over 20 years.
+Call us to discuss your case.

 When you are injured in an 18 wheeler accident, your attorney must determine whether the negligent truck driver caused the wreck, if someone else played an important part, or if a mechanical malfunction might be responsible.
 What if the company that owned the cargo failed to correctly load it or didn’t safely secure the cargo which caused it to break free during transport and topple the trailer?
 Or, did the route planner negligently send the truck into an area not properly zoned for 18-wheelers?
-Or maybe flammable chemicals were loaded inside a tanker not rated to carry such dangerous materials and suddenly, unexpectedly exploded, seriously injuring you as you drove alongside it on an inner San Antonio freeway.
-Remember the ammonia tanker that unexpectedly exploded at the Southwest Freeway/610 interchange some years ago where hundreds were hurt when they drove through the ammonia cloud?
+Or maybe flammable chemicals were loaded inside a tanker not rated to carry such dangerous materials and suddenly, unexpectedly exploded, seriously injuring you as you drove alongside it on an inner city freeway.

 A non-attorney has a very hard time accumulating all the knowledge required to effectively negotiate a fair settlement with insurance companies, or successfully represent him or herself in court.
 Representing yourself is possible, but winning is a very long shot.
 Litigation in 18 wheeler accident-related injury cases is extremely complex.
 Inexperienced attorneys have only a slightly better chance than you alone of recovering any reasonable compensation.
 So why would you even entertain such a foolish idea, especially when tens, or even hundreds of thousands of dollars are on the table?
 Would you fix your own pipes or build your own house on a vacant lot you purchased?
 You likely wouldn’t, and this is one of the reasons why you need the legal experience and investigative power of an attorney to represent your personal injury case from an 18 wheeler accident